 Republicans had been flirting with racism for a long time.
 The election of Barack Obama appears to have sent older white Americans over the edge.
 They see their power being diluted by people of color and progressive ideologies.
 Rather than assuage their insecurities, and usher them into the modern world, Trump stokes the fires of fear.

 It is the Republican party that is broken not the American political system.
-The current Republican presidential nominee has taken the Republican far from its roots and in so doing it has ignored African Americans, Latinos, millennials and women.
+The current Republican presidential nominee has taken the Republicans far from thier roots and in so doing it has ignored African Americans, Latinos, millennials and women.

 Trump has played the fear card and in so doing he has created a passionate following.
 His racist xenophobia panders to an angry disaffected segment of the American population.
 However, at present it is nowhere near sufficient for him to win the presidency.